SiddhanthNB/yt-vid-downloader/README.md

 ```

 ## Installation and Setup
-Once you got the requisites on your machine, for a UNIX based system executing the following command to install the required libraries:
+Once you got the requisites on your machine, clone this repo or download and extract the zip, once in the right folder for a UNIX based system executing the following command to install the required libraries:
 ```
 make init
 source .venv/bin/activate